 Take a look at a CV sample for the skills section below.

-- Curriculum and Instruction Design
+- Curriculum Strategy and Writing

 - Excellent Communication Skills

-- Knowlegde of Child Development
+- Knowledge of Child Development

-- Creative Problem Solving Skills
+- Creative Problem-Solving Skills

 Teacher CV education example